Getting started

 The Redfish data model introduces a level of abstraction that may not exists

-in other RESTful APIs: Data types also called resource types or
+in other RESTful APIs: *Data types* also called *resource types*,

-Each resource or property belongs to a single data type mentioned
+Each resource and property belongs to a single data type mentioned

 INFO